 This typical scenario can be analyzed by studying the browsing behaviour's flow and evaluating how many times customers visit privacy or terms and conditions pages.
 Identifying a perceived authority problem is the first step to solving it and starting selling.

-Make sure you look at different user segments: first-time visitors, returning visitors, and buyers or create a tailor-made segment for visitors with long sessions but without purchases.
+Make sure you look at different user segments: first-time visitors, returning visitors, and buyers or create a tailor-made component for visitors with long sessions but without purchases.

 Which page do most first-time visitors see after landing on your home page?
-In the first stage of a customer journey map, you will begin to notice that most of these "first-touch" pages revolve around the creation of awareness before making a purchase.
+In the first stage of a customer journey map, you will notice that most of these "first-touch" pages revolve around creating awareness before making a purchase.

-Analyze the primary conversation path to evaluate which platforms they are using at each stage.
+Analyze the primary conversation path to evaluate their platforms at each stage.

 Therefore, it's very important to optimize users' experience as they browse from one platform to another.

-Be sure to note these different channels and their specific order sequence before purchasing.
-If you notice that social media plays a huge role in awareness, add it to your shopper's journey.
+Note these different channels and their specific order sequence before purchasing.
+If social media plays a massive role in awareness, add it to your shopper's journey.